Sumeet Passi

-Sumeet Passi (born 12 September 1994) is an Indian footballer who plays as a forward or defender for Indian Super League club East Bengal and the India national team.
+Sumeet Passi (born 12 September 1994) is an Indian professional footballer who plays as a forward for I-League club Inter Kashi.

 Club career

 Early career

 Passi began playing the game at a very young age and thanks his father, Jai Prakash Passi who is a former Railways player, as the man who motivated him to become a dedicated footballer.
-Passi than began his footballing career as a training with Chandigarh Football Academy.
+Passi then began his footballing career as a training with Chandigarh Football Academy.
 In 2007 it was announced that Passi would be the captain of the Chandigarh football team at the under-14s level for the 53rd National School Games.

 Senior career

 Passi made his professional debut in football on 2 February 2013 against East Bengal in which he came on in the 77th minute for Dhanpal Ganesh as Pailan Arrows lost the match 2–1.

 Jamshedpur

-On 23 July 2017, Passi was selected in the 12th round of the 2017–18 ISL Players Draft by Jamshedpur for the 2017–18 Indian Super League season.
+On 23 July 2017, Passi was selected in the 12th round of the 2017–18 ISL Players Draft by Jamshedpur for the 2017–18 Indian Super League.
 He made his debut for the club on 18 February 2018 against Chennaiyin.
 He started the match and played 90 minutes as Jamshedpur drew 1–1.